-On 1 August 2018, the Company acquired SONA Intellectual property rights (""Sona IP"") and all intellectual property rights thereto from SONA Management Services Limited (""SMSL"") having indefinite useful lives.pursuant to which the company had recognised brand amounting to ₹ 687.40 million.
+On 1 August 2018, the Company acquired SONA Intellectual property rights (""Sona IP"") and all rights thereto from SONA Management Services Limited (""SMSL"") having indefinite useful lives, pursuant to which the company had recognised brand amounting to INR 687.40 million.
 This was due to the expectation of permanent use of acquired brand.
 The Company tests on an annual basis whether the brand is impaired based on the value-in-use concept of the entity basis certain inputs outlined below.
-In March 2023 and March 2022, there was no impairment identified for the brand.
-The recoverable amount of the entity was determined on the basis of value in use based on the present value of the expected future cash flows.
-This calculation uses cash flow projections based on the financial planning covering a five-year period in total.
-The management believes that any reasonable possible changes in the key assumptions would not cause the Brand's carrying amount to exceed its recoverable amount.
+In March 2024 and March 2023, there was no impairment identified for the brand.